VIDY/embed-web-examples/docs/readme.md

 In the examples above, notice how the two different pages share the same **appid** because they from the same website.
 However, each of the page's **postid** is ***unique*** causing they're Vidy instantiation **postid** to be different

+##### IMPORTANT POSTID FACTS
+* once your postid for a page is set and vidys are embeded onto a page, do not change the postid.
+Doing so will result in a loss of your vidy embeds.
+* The postid should be IMMUTABLE, meaning never changing once it has been set for a page.
+* There cannot be two identical postid under the same application.
+* The postid can be numbers or text (see below)

 #### APPID, POSTID, and Content API GUIDELINE
 #### appid:
 Type: `String`<br>